audreyl07/coursesummarizer/README.md

 ## Features

 - Accepts PDF, TXT, and DOCX files for summarization.
-- Extracts, chunks, and clusters document content using embeddings.
+- Extracts, chunks, and clusters document content using HuggingFace embeddings.
 - Summarizes each cluster using an LLM (Ollama) with a custom prompt that preserves code and image/graph context.
 - Interactive terminal workflow: choose to create a new PDF, append to an existing PDF, or skip saving.
 - Optionally delete generated summaries or clear them from the terminal.